MicrosoftLearning/dp-420-cosmos-db-dev/instructions/16-measure-performance.md

 1. Once the repository has been cloned, open the local folder you selected in **Visual Studio Code**.

+    > &#128161; If you ran the **Cost of denormalizing data** lab first, and didn't remove the Azure resources created by that lab, ignore the following steps and move to the next section.
+Note that if you already have the resources created by the **Cost of denormalizing data** lab, and you try to run the script below, the script will fail.

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **16-measure-performance** folder.

 1. Open the context menu for the **16-measure-performance** folder and then select **Open in Integrated Terminal** to open a new terminal instance.